dwgan/page/_research/compressed_sensing.md

 order: 1
 ---

+This is my interesting adacemic-oriented research, which is target to explore science's boundaries rather than getting profit.
+Before I graduated, it is the main re

 For compressed sensing, I am had research experience on Applactions of compressed sensing, Perturbed compressed sensing, Deep compressed sensing.

 ## Basis of compressed sensing